-I am passionate about education and public outreach and was previously the Director of STEM Initiatives at Stevenson.
+I am passionate about education and public outreach and previously served as the Director of STEM Initiatives at Stevenson.
 It is our duty as scientists to inform the public about natural phenomena, as well as the consequences of certain actions on the environment.
 I enjoy working with people of all age groups, from elementary school children to adults.
 As part of my position at Stevenson, I have been working on various outreach projects for K-12 students, as well as the adult community.
 Stevenson students are invited to participate in these projects as part of their education.
 I am also serving as a member of the steering committee for the first Maryland STEM Festival, which will take place in November 2015!
 This statewide festival aims to bring fun and accessible STEM activities to all residents throughout the state of Maryland.

 From 2010-2012, I worked as an Assistant Professor of Biology at the College of Coastal Georgia in Brunswick, GA.
 I taught Introductory Biology I and the associated lab, Genetics and lab, Marine Biology and lab, and Conservation Biology.
 I was also the Director of the Coastal Georgia Regional Science & Engineering Fair for the two years that I worked there.